 Airport is very small, dirty and not kept in good condition.
 Keep in mind that since Mykonos is known to be windy, flights can often suffer delays for weather.

 Taxis are scarce and are not dependable in Mykonos

 The bus system works well to get to the beaches.
 Most leave from Fabrika Square which is on one side of town (side near the windmills) and others leave from around the Old Port.
-We only used the ones that left from Fabrika square.
 Check online at Mykonosbus.com for schedules.
 In the summer, most were pretty frequent (every 30 minutes to 1 hour depending on the beach).
 The bus costs 1.80 for a one-way ticket during the day and 2.30 in the late hours of the night/early hours of the morning.
 Buses, like in Santorini, are big coach buses

-Unlike Santorini, I personally would NOT recommend renting one in Mykonos.
-The roads are a lot thinner, and drivers are even less careful.
+Renting your own vehicle in Mykonos is not recommended.
+The roads are a lot thinner, drivers are not careful and the roads are not well-kept.
 Often roads look like they are one way and then you see a giant bus coming your way driving the opposite direction.
-The roads are also not as nice and well-kept as those in Santorini.
-And lastly, people are known to drive their ATVs after too many drinks.
-In fact, a lot apparently take them to the club and then drive home.
-Very dangerous.
-Nevertheless, there are tons of people who do choose to rent vehicles and there are plenty of places to do that so if you choose to do that, it should not be difficult.
+People are also known to drive their ATVs back at night after too many drinks.
+Nevertheless, there are a lot of people who do choose to rent vehicles and there are plenty of rental locations to pick from.

-You can get around by foot in the town (can’t drive in the heart of the town anyway).
-You can also walk between a few of the beaches, which is helpful if the bus to the beach you want to take is not for another 45 minutes but there is one going to one nearby in a few minutes).
-I will note these below in the expanded description of the beaches
+You can get around on foot in Mykonos Town where standard vehicles cannot drive as it is a pedestrian only area.
+You can also walk between a few of the beaches, which is helpful if the bus to the beach you want to take is not for another 45 minutes but there is one going to one nearby in a few minutes.

 Quieter beach, more family friendly